Udaychauhan1724/hello-world/README.md

 Github workflow practice
 Hi!
 This is Uday Chauhan
 I'm a first year cs student from Agra, India with a major in AI and Data analytics.
-Thiss my practice for github's workflow.
+This is my practice for github's workflow.